 Now it’s time to really release this thing into the wild!
 I know, it’s scary, but it’s time.
 With your visuals, just like your copy, you’ll want to meet your audience where they’re at, just like with the text, and make the sales page on your website feel natural and like it’s speaking just to them.
 You’ll want to create your consulting services landing page with a structure that addresses the problem, offers, your solution, makes it transparent what they get and how much it’s going to cost, and finally how to reach you.

 You’ll want to re-evaluate this content frequently when you first launch—it may not land exactly how you wanted it at first, but that’s okay!
-When you have a flexible design (ahem, like Kath and I do for Design in Day™ projects), it’s easy to tinker and test and see what resonates.
+When you have a flexible design, it’s easy to tinker and test and see what resonates.
 Maybe you can’t swing a custom photoshoot right now, but a flexible design means that you can easily swap out pictures when you do.